 ‘According to Dimitris we all need “bridges” in order to broaden our horizons and expand our network!’

 Nancy has been working in research almost all of her life, holding a PhD in Humanities and steadily conducting interdisciplinary research.
-She started working for the Initiative on the basis of her broad methodological background, the variety of her collaborations and her fluency in six languages.
+She started working for the Initiative on the basis of her broad methodological background and the variety of her collaborations.
 She is active on issues related to the evolution of young scientists and the conditions of conducting research in Greek reality.
 Within the "Knowledge and Cooperation Bridges" Initiative she is working on the mapping of the ecosystem for the initiative, on the Greek Expats networking and on proposing actions for the Initiative that arise within this framework.

 ‘Nancy thinks that healthy co-operation is the foundation for every advancement may it be our career or our intellectual and personal life, and a safe way towards achieving our goals, since "if you want to go far, go together".’

 Ioanna Vlachou is a graduate from the Law School of Athens and the Master’s European Law Program of the University of Leiden and she has been a researcher in Athens' Jean Monnet European Centre of Excellence.
 Since 2013, she has been practicing law, handling cases of various disciplines successfully, while in the past she had had the chance to work for the European Commission, having acquired valuable experience in the ‘backstage’ of EU law and policy making and implementation.
 She is a member of the national pool of Trainers for Erasmus+/Youth.
 She has participated in European Youth Conferences as a youth representative of Greece.

 "Through “Bridges” Ioanna wishes to make good use of her knowledge, competences and experiences gained in Greece and abroad and contribute to the development of Greece and of its young people ’transforming nuances of the brain drain to a genuine chance of enrichment and constructive interaction'."